"

 • ask questions and speculate; clarify, modify, and extend ideas

-• respond to reading, lectures, or instructor’s questions
+• respond to readings, lectures, or the instructor’s questions

-• begin thinking about ideas that can later be developed into more formal papers
+• begin thinking about ideas that can later be developed into more formal, high-stakes papers and assignments

 • discover connections between course materials; prepare for exams, class discussion, or course papers